-Dental services - Medicare Covered

-In general, preventive dental services (such as cleaning, routine dental exams, and dental x-rays) are not covered by Original Medicare.
+Services that are covered for you What you must pay when you get these services Dental services - Medicare Covered In general, preventive dental services (such as cleaning, routine dental exams, and dental x-rays) are not covered by Original Medicare.
 However, Medicare currently pays for dental services in a limited number of circumstances, specifically when that service is an integral part of specific treatment of a beneficiary's primary medical condition.
 Some examples include reconstruction of the jaw following fracture or injury, tooth extractions done in preparation for radiation treatment for cancer involving the jaw, or oral exams preceding kidney transplantation.

-In-Network: 20% Coinsurance

-Dental services - Supplemental Benefit

-Preventive Dental Services - Sonder Breathe Well (HMO C-SNP) provides both preventive and comprehensive dental services as a supplemental benefit.

-- You must utilize our contracted Dental Provider which is Liberty Dental. - Routine Preventive Dental Services limitations: - o Oral exam (up to 1 visit every six months) - o Cleaning (up to 1 visit every six months) - o Fluoride treatment (up to 1 visit every year) - o Dental X-rays (up to 1 visit every two years) - Comprehensive Dental Services limitations: - o Diagnostic services - o Extractions - o Restorative services - o Endodontic services - o Periodontic services - o Prosthodontic services - Your Liberty Dental Provider will bill us directly for services up to your maximum dental benefit. - Costs associated with non-covered items or in excess of the maximum benefit are the responsibility of the member.

-Our For more information on Dental Providers, visit www.SonderHealthPlans.com and select For Members.
-In-Network: There is no Coinsurance, Copayment, or deductible to access the Supplemental Dental Benefit.

-Maximum yearly Supplemental Dental Benefit for both Preventive and Comprehensive Services: \$2500
+In-Network: 20% Coinsurance Dental services - Supplemental Benefit Preventive Dental Services - Sonder Complete Health Advantage (HMO) provides both preventive and comprehensive dental services as a supplemental benefit.
+You must utilize our contracted Dental Provider which is Liberty Dental.
+Routine Preventive Dental Services limitations: Oral exam (up to 1 visit every six months) Cleaning (up to 1 visit every six months) Fluoride treatment (up to 1 visit every year) Dental X-rays (up to 1 visit every two years) Comprehensive Dental Services limitations: Diagnostic services Extractions Restorative services Periodontic services Prosthodontic services Your Liberty Dental Provider will bill us directly for services up to your maximum dental benefit.
+Costs associated with non-covered items or in excess of the maximum benefit are the responsibility of the member.
+In Network: There is no Coinsurance, Copayment, or deductible to access the Supplemental Dental Benefit.
+Maximum yearly Supplemental Dental Benefit for both Preventive and Comprehensive Services: \$3000

-For more options, see the Your Choice Benefit (Dental/Vision/Hearing) - Supplemental Benefit

-Depression screening

-We cover one screening for depression per year.
+Services that are covered for you What you must pay when you get these services Depression screening We cover one screening for depression per year.
 The screening must be done in a primary care setting that can provide follow-up treatment and/or referrals.

-In-Network: There is no Coinsurance, Copayment, or deductible for an annual depression screening visit.

-Diabetes screening

-We cover this screening (includes fasting glucose tests) if you have any of the following risk factors: high blood pressure (hypertension), history of abnormal cholesterol and triglyceride levels (dyslipidemia), obesity, or a history of high blood sugar (glucose).
+In Network: There is no Coinsurance, Copayment, or deductible for an annual depression screening visit.
+Diabetes screening We cover this screening (includes fasting glucose tests) if you have any of the following risk factors: high blood pressure (hypertension), history of abnormal cholesterol and triglyceride levels (dyslipidemia), obesity, or a history of high blood sugar (glucose).
 Tests may also be covered if you meet other requirements, like being overweight and having a family history of diabetes.
 You may be eligible for up to two diabetes screenings every 12 months following the date of your most recent diabetes screening test.

-In-Network: There is no Coinsurance, Copayment, or deductible for the Medicare covered diabetes screening tests.

-Diabetes self-management training, diabetic services and supplies

-For all people who have diabetes (insulin and non-insulin users).
-Covered services include:

-- Supplies to monitor your blood glucose: Blood glucose monitor, blood glucose test strips, lancet devices and lancets, and glucose-control solutions for checking the accuracy of test strips and monitors. - For people with diabetes who have severe diabetic foot disease: One pair per calendar year of therapeutic custom-molded shoes (including inserts provided with such shoes) and two additional pairs of inserts, or one pair of depth shoes and three pairs of inserts (not including the non-customized removable inserts provided with such shoes).
-Coverage includes fitting. - Diabetes self-management training is covered under certain conditions.

-\$0 Copayment for selfmanagement training 20% Coinsurance for Diabetic Supplies
+In Network: There is no Coinsurance, Copayment, or deductible for the Medicare covered diabetes screening tests.
+Diabetes self-management training, diabetic services and supplies For all people who have diabetes (insulin and non-insulin users).
+Covered services include: Supplies to monitor your blood glucose: Blood glucose monitor, blood glucose test strips, lancet devices and lancets, and glucose-control solutions for checking the accuracy of test strips and monitors.
+For people with diabetes who have severe diabetic foot disease: One pair per calendar year of therapeutic custom-molded shoes (including inserts provided with such shoes) and two additional pairs of inserts, or one pair of depth shoes and three pairs of inserts (not including the non-customized removable inserts provided with such shoes).
+Coverage includes fitting.
+Diabetes self-management training is covered under certain conditions.
+In-Network: \$0 Copayment \$0 copay for supplies and Therapeutic Shoes or Inserts for diabetics You won't pay more than \$35 for one month supply of insulin used with a medically necessary insulin pump.

-20% Coinsurance for Diabetic Therapeutic Shoes and Inserts

-You won't pay more than \$35 for one month supply of insulin used with a medically necessary insulin pump.